CALL FOR PAPERS

 13th North American Textile Conservation Conference

 From Brexit and government shutdowns to local community involvement, politics can have a big effect on a conservator’s work, both in terms of philosophical views and treatment expectations.
 How can conservators effectively navigate politically charged situations?
+How do conservation approaches change in the aftermath of social unrest?
 How is the economy affecting museum conservation departments and private practices?
 Has a lack of resources led to unusual treatment solutions or materials?

 How do we address outside pressures and still try to adhere to accepted guidelines?
 How are training programs preparing students to deal with the inevitable obstacles and problems they will face?

 Does the nature of an object’s owner (art museum, history museum, commercial archive, private client) affect how it is conserved?
 What are the difficulties or advantages of dealing with living artists, designers and creators?
 When museums entertain, how do we contend with damages, event set-up, and food and drink policies?
 What approaches are taken to minimize the risks and costs of transporting pieces/exhibitions?

 Conservators, curators, conservation scientists, art historians, archaeologists, anthropologists, collection managers, designers, preparators and others engaged with these topics are invited to submit proposals for presentations.
 Collaborations among professionals are encouraged.
 Projects already presented or published will not be considered.